Spc-Marcus/M2-IDM-PROJET/README.md

 After determining the domain, it is time to move on to the actual text editor for your language.
 In this lab, we will be building this editor using the TypeScript-based [Langium](https://langium.org/) workbench to build a Visual Studio Code extension supporting edition of your language.

 If not done already, you will need to install a [node environment](https://nodejs.org/en/download) as well as [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview), and then run the command `npm i -g yo@7.1.1 generator-langium@3.3.0` to install the Langium project generator.
 Then, run `yo langium` to create the project.
 This will offer to create a few different things; you **have to** say yes to all of them, pick a language name, extension name and a file extension (*e.g.* .rob).
+You can also install the Langium extension from the VSCode marketplace, to have syntax highligthing and validation in your grammar.

 > [!IMPORTANT]
 > We use particular version of yo and generator-langium in these labs due to the rapid change in version of langium.